What makes a referral program great? Is it the reward, how you share referrals, or is a referral program effective at all?

 - Email & social media invites are available: I can send the referral to my email contacts or to my social network, and I can do it from the referral page

 - Visual representation of what I have earned: The ship moves forward when my referral signs up

 Dropbox is the poster child for referral programs.
-The company went from using SEM and having very high acquisition costs to no traditional ad expenditure.
-In 2008 Dropbox had 100,000 users and in 15 month with a referral program that number soared to 4 million.
+The company went from using search-engine marketing, resulting in very high acquisition costs, to no traditional ad expenditure.
+Starting in 2008, Dropbox had just 100,000 users.
+After 15 months with a referral program, their user base soared to 4 million.

 Why Should I use a Referral Program?

-Referrals are the most trustworthy form of advertising available to you, according to Nielsen’s trust in advertising report.
-This is a sigh of relief for ecommerce merchants, because many forms of online advertising are towards the bottom of the trustworthiness report.
-For example, your customer is almost 50% more likely to trust a referral than trust a mobile phone ad.
+For example, your customer is nearly 50% more likely to trust a referral than trust a mobile phone ad.
 The same holds true for many popular online marketing techniques.
 Your customer is over 30% more likely to trust a referral over banner ads, social network ads, and even search engine marketing.

 How Do I Structure My Referral Program?

-There are many types of referral programs out there but I am going to focus on the ones that are most relevant to ecommerce merchants.
-Those are customer referral programs, ambassador referral programs, and affiliate referral programs.
-The one you choose will depend on what you are selling but some programs are replacing others in general.
+There are many types of referral programs out there but I am going to focus on the formats that are most relevant to ecommerce merchants:

 Should I Track Referrals Using a Code or URL?

 This is a topic that is debated pretty consistently in our office and amongst our clients.
 There are benefits and drawbacks to each, however what could be considered a drawback for one referral program is actually an advantage in another.
 Let me explain.